zopefoundation/zc.relationship/src/zc/relationship/README.txt

 Index
 =====

 The index interface searches for object and relationship tokens.
-Let's look at some examples of the core capabilities.

 To use a relationship index, you need to have interface attributes, or methods callable with no arguments, that are treated as relationship pointers.
 The pointers may be a collection of items or a single item.

 To exercise the index, we'll come up with a somewhat complex relationship to index.
 Let's say we are modeling a generic set-up like SUBJECT